WhoCanThisBe/PG630_WebAPI_Exam/README.md

 * [ ] remember to add https when finished
  * remember to write about the mockup

+[ ]  fix to send to a person, but you see name instead of email [ ]  fix option to send to all font select
+[ ]  fix to send * optional add how you want sendt
+[ ]   log out person will not been seen in the list of logged

 ## What can this application do for you? ##
 ...
 * [ ] A logged in use should be able to register more users in the system